Great-Side-Projects/sonarqube/README.md

 This is an example of how to list things you need to use the software and how to install them.

-You need to have a database created in PostgreSQL, for example "sonaqube" see https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/install-the-server/installing-the-database/.
+You need to have a database created in PostgreSQL, for example "sonarqube" see https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/install-the-server/installing-the-database/.
 #### Note: the first time you run the project, the database will be created automatically and take more time to start the Sonarqube server.

 * Docker